MorimaruKida/MorimaruKida.github.io/index.md

 _24 Jan 2024_
 ## New publication
 The first paper from my group is finally out!
 It's open-access.
-"Functional organic matter components in mangrove soils revealed by density fractionation" published in [***Soil Science and Plant Nutrition***](https://www.tandfonline.com/doi/full/10.1080/00380768.2024.2304761).
+"**Functional organic matter components in mangrove soils revealed by density fractionation**" published in [*Soil Science and Plant Nutrition*](https://www.tandfonline.com/doi/full/10.1080/00380768.2024.2304761).
 We introduce density fractionation to mangrove soils to identify the distribution and properties of the functional components of SOM regarding degradation state, stability, and origin.

 ***